ScottVandervort/stock-app/README.md

 ## Here are some detailed requirements.

-* The Application will be made up of 6 widgets - Chart, Ticker, News, Ticker_Add, Ticker_Details, News_Add.
+* The Application will be made up of 6 widgets - Navigation, Chart, Ticker, News, Ticker_Add, Ticker_Details, News_Add.

 * Devices with small viewports will display the widgets in one column.